 The Aji River Dam is the main water supply source for the people of Rajkot.
 Every summer, Rajkot faces a water scarcity problem for which water needs to be brought to Rajkot from the Narmada River.

 Rajkot often suffers connectivity issues with the standard network service providers in the city – Reliance, Airtel and Idea Cellular.

 Rajkot also exhibits extremes of temperature due to its inland location with temperatures soaring higher than 45 degrees Celsius in summers to lower than freezing point during the winter.

-Did you find this guide useful?
+Did you find this guide useful for your move?
 Would you like us to add anything to this?
-Or something you think we missed out on?
 Do share your thoughts with us here.

 The climate of Rajkot is generally pleasant, however, temperatures do go to the extremes.

 Summer: Extends from March to June with daytime temperature ranging from 24°C to 42°C.

 Winter: Sets in during October and extends until February.
 Occasional fog.
 Temperatures ranging from 10°C to 24°C.

 In association with cyclonic storms or depressions in the Arabian Sea in the post-monsoon months, and to a lesser extent in May and June, Rajkot experiences strong winds and heavy rain.
 Thunderstorms occur in June and July.

 The average annual rainfall is around 276 mm.